joetjo/jopLauncher/README.md

 - add a way to add an http link to store page
 - add a way to add an http link to external link ( tips soluce or whatever =
 - how to check and cancel ignored file

+Test related:
+- use a separate window to run the test mode